jsa-research/limbus-buildgen/README.md

 It has very few dependencies that it downloads automatically when built.
 However it is assumed that a standard C compiler is installed. (*For Windows users this means having Visual Studio installed.
 Most Unixes come with a C compiler suite.*)

-#### Linux/OS X/FreeBSD
+#### Compiling
-Run `make` in the project root directory to build.
+Run `make` in the project root directory to compile.

-#### Windows
-You will need to download some dependencies.
-If you have PowerShell 3.0 installed you can run the script `dependencies\fetch_dependencies.ps1` in the project root directory and it will download the required dependencies.
-Otherwise, you can download them manually, see [Download dependencies manually](#download-dependencies-manually).
+*Windows users will need PowerShell 3.0 installed to automatically download the dependencies.
+If this is not possible, see [Download dependencies manually](#download-dependencies-manually)*

-When you have the dependencies, open "VS2013 x86 Native Tools Command Prompt" and run `nmake /f Makefile.win32` in the project root directory.

 #### Download dependencies manually
 limbus-buildgen uses Duktape as its Javascript interpreter.
 You can download Duktape 1.4.0 from `http://duktape.org/` and extract it into `dependencies/duktape-1.4.0`.